KinithHettiarachchi/monovera/README.md

 ```

 - `Jira.Url`: Your Jira instance base URL
-- `Projects`: List of projects to load with root issue key, type and status icons
+- `Projects`: List of projects to load with root issue key, Linke type name, type and status icons
 - `Types` & `Status`: Maps for custom icons used for each type/status

 🔒 **Note**: Your credentials are used locally only — no telemetry or remote logging.